asad-sangla/sqlopsstudio/docs/carbon/UX design guidelines.md

   * Clear label text tells the user the purpose of the field.
   * Labels are not help texts.
 You should use succinct, short and descriptive labels ( a word or two) so users can quickly scan.
   * Use Title case - e.g. 'First name '
   * Label placement - Top aligned labels make it easier for different sized labels and localized versions to fir easier within the UI.
 This is especially good for flyout as the size is of a mobile screen with limited estate.
 The other advantage is quick eye-scan compared to left aligned labels.
+Exception is when we use toggle button.
+Just for toggle button I use left aligned with label max size set to 22 characters with ellipsis for overflow.
 * <b> Action buttons </b>
   * Covered in the 'Button' section.
 * <b> Feedback </b>